Spray Mix Calculators Spray Bottle Mixing Calculator

 Tip: For 1:X (concentrate:water), concentrate fraction is 1 ÷ (1 + X).
 Multiply by bottle volume to get concentrate.

-Always follow the product label for mixing, application rates, PPE, and safety instructions.
+Always follow the product label for approved uses, application rates, PPE, and safety instructions.
 This calculator provides dilution math and unit conversions only.

 FAQ